 5 Nurse Practitioner Resignation Letter Examples + How to Write

-Written By: Donna Reese MSN, RN, CSN
+Written By: Donna ReeseDonna Reese MSN, RN, CSN

 Leaving a job as a nurse practitioner is difficult, no matter the circumstances.
 In these instances, a well-prepared resignation letter is recommended to maintain your professional reputation and protect yourself from unforeseen complications when leaving an employer.
 Knowing how to construct a proper resignation letter is the first step in the resignation process.
 You might find this task daunting and may be surfing the net, wondering what are some great examples of nurse practitioner resignation letters?
 Look no further, as this article, “5 great nurse practitioner resignation letter examples + how to write” should answer all of your questions about preparing a professional resignation letter and get you going on your way out your employer's door without a hitch.

-What Is A Nurse Practitioner Resignation Letter?
+What is a Nurse Practitioner Resignation Letter?

 As a nurse practitioner, you may want to leave your job for one reason or another.
 In the current healthcare “great resignation” environment, nurse practitioners are retiring early or resigning in high numbers.